You are here

 Check this page, or the News and Announcements box on the homepage, for the latest official news and announcements released by the court.
 You can also access archived news and announcements from this page.

-The United States District Court, Bankruptcy Court, and Probation Office for the Southern District of Indiana and the Indianapolis Bar Association's Women & the Law Division are proud to celebrate Women's History Month with a special event on Wednesday, March 12, 2025, at 3:00 pm.
-The hour-long program will be held in Courtroom 202 at the Birch Bayh Federal Building and United States Courthouse, 46 East Ohio Street, Indianapolis, Indiana.
-A Zoom link will also be available for those unable to attend in person.
-Registration is required for both in-person and virtual attendance.
+The United States District Court for the Southern District of Indiana and the Asian Pacific American Bar Association of Indiana are proud to celebrate Asian Pacific American Heritage Month with a special event on Wednesday, May 7, 2025, at 2:00 pm.
+The hour-long program will be held in Courtroom 216 at the Birch Bayh Federal Building and United States Courthouse, 46 East Ohio Street, Indianapolis, Indiana.

 Wed, 2025-01-22